KEEP MELDRETH ROAD LEVEL CROSSING SAFE

 1. The local Rail User Group has no evidence of any incidents or near misses at the crossing throughout the 14 years of its existence.

 2. There have been no accidents at the crossing that a double barrier would have helped prevent.
 In fact to see Network Rail's data required a Freedom of Information request and only came on 1st September, despite the September 23rd objections deadline.
-In the past 25 years according to that Network Rail data there has been one recorded incident where a double barrier could potentially have improved safety (and even this was NOT classifed as a 'near miss).
-The only public data is here and states 'nil incidents' for all of misuse, accidents, and near-misses:
+In the past 25 years according to that Network Rail data there has been one recorded incident where a double barrier could potentially have improved safety (and even this was NOT classified as a 'near miss).
+Almost half of the 'incidents' weren't even related to the crossing but to others in the area and misrecorded!

-The bottom line is that Network Rail are going to create a problem on the road where none exists, in order to 'fix' what they have themselves decided is a safety issue on the railway despite no evidence of any problem.
+The bottom line is that Network Rail are going to create a problem on the road where none exists, in order to 'fix' what they have themselves decided is a risk on the railway, despite no evidence of any problem.

 To see just how bad the impact will be see what happened when exactly the same change was made at Shepreth Station as reported in the Royston Crow - barriers which are down for exactly the same trains.
 As the Network Rail representative then said, '3 to 5 minutes is the expected time for the barriers to be down'.
 That compares to 50 seconds now and the downtimes of 7 minutes+ that frequently happen at Shepreth.